pkibbey/pkibbey.github.io/src/content/projects/cereal-science.md

 ---
-title: 'Cereal Reviews'
+title: Engineering Breakfast
-subtitle: 'A Data-Driven Breakfast Guide'
+subtitle: A Data-Driven Breakfast Guide
 description: >-
   Building a fun and scientific cereal review platform that analyzes taste, texture, nutrition, and nostalgia factors of breakfast cereals.